berlinonline/converjon/README.md

   base_path: "/tmp/converjon/cache"
 ```

+The cache directory is not automatically cleaned up and may grow over time.

 ###Processes

 `process.limit` sets the maximum number of child processes that converjon will spawn for converting and analyzing images.